REHABILITATION THERAPY FOR PETS

 - Inflammation and swelling

 In 1895 the field of physical therapy was officially launched in Britain, followed by Australia, Canada, and finally America in 1921.
 In the U.S. the true beginnings were treating injured soldiers in World War 1, and the field progressed through WW II and the polio epidemics.
-By 1961, physical therapy was the standard of care for treating patients with acute injuries, chronic diseases, arthritis, neurological injury, disc disease and spinal surgery, orthopedic injuries and problems and, of course, sports-related injuries.
+By 1961, physical therapy was the standard of care for treating patients with acute injuries, chronic diseases, arthritis, neurological injury, disc disease and spinal surgery, orthopedic injuries, problems, and of course, sports-related injuries.